syncfusion-content/angular-api-docs/api/angular/ejPivotGrid.md

 ### dataSource.columns.groupByDate.interval `array`
 {:#members:datasource-columns-groupbydate-interval}

-Specifies the intervals to seperating the date and time.
+Specifies the intervals to separating the date and time.

 #### Default Value: []